Maelvis/Maelvis/README.md

 - [Super Smoothies](https://github.com/Maelvis/Super-Smoothies), the website I created with my team for the [Code First Girls](https://codefirstgirls.org.uk/) "Introduction to Web Development".
 This project won the Certificate for Project Excellence in the CFG course competition.
 - [Spotify Search](https://github.com/Maelvis/CFG-Spotify-Search), the Python programme I created for the "Coding Kickstarter Intensive - Introduction to Python Programming" course by Code First Girls.
 Use it to find songs and albums of an artist, using the Spotify API.

-⚡ Next steps:

-- I am looking for my first job as a software developer -talk to me about exciting graduate opportunities, junior roles and apprenticeships!
-I would also love an opportunity to collaborate on fun projects.

 📫 You can also find me here: